apache/cordova-docs/www/docs/en/dev/config_ref/index.md

 ```

 ## allow-intent

 Controls which URLs the app is allowed to ask the system to open.
 By default, no external URLs are allowed.
+See the [Allow List Guide][whitelist_intent] for details.

 Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
 ----------------- | ------------
-href<br/>{% cdv_vartype string %} | *Required* <br/> Defines which URLs the app is allowed to ask the system to open.
-See the [Allow List Guide][whitelist_intent] for details.
+href<br/>{% cdv_vartype string %} | *Required* <br/> Defines the URL or URL pattern that the app is allowed to ask the system to open.

 Examples: